biocatiit/website/content/pages/users_apply.rst

 Overview
 ============

-BioCAT is an NIH-supported Biotechnology Research Resource.
+BioCAT is an NIH-supported Mature Synchrotron Resource.
 Anyone can use the facility for free by putting in an application through the APS GUP program.
 These applications are reviewed on the basis of feasibility and scientific merit.
 Obtaining time at the BioCAT facility is a